napari/docs/docs/developers/documentation/index.md

 Alternatively, when you submit your pull request, the napari docs repository continuous integration includes a GitHub action that builds the documentation and saves the artifact for you to preview or download.
 This is another way to check that your built documentation looks as you expect.
-To check out the built documentation, go to your PR, scroll down to the continuous integration tests, and choose one of the following options.
+To view the built documentation, go to your PR, scroll down to the continuous integration tests, and choose one of the following options.